How to Remove TeamViewer on macOS

 Removing the useless applications from your computer is still one of the simplest ways to speed up your system, where everything lives to work, occupying part of the hardware resources including hard drive space and memory.
 So there is one thing you can be sure of: too many junks will slow down your computer, and they are accumulating during the operation.
 If you don’t deal with them termly, issues would be generated.

-Let’s temporarily isolate other Windows logicality from our mind, forget about the Start menu, Control Panel, Registry Editor, etc. Regards to removals on Mac OS X, keywords shall be Finder, Library, Preference, and Application Support instead.
+Let’s temporarily isolate other Windows logicality from our mind, forget about the Start menu, Control Panel, Registry Editor, etc. Regards to removals on macOS, keywords shall be Finder, Library, Preference, and Application Support instead.
 The following are specific steps for you to fully remove TeamViewer.
 I believe after going through the whole process, you will be much more familiar with your Mac.

 In the very beginning, I would like to introduce an easy approach to uninstall this app on Mac, just in case you are like “Geez, don’t put me through the knowledge.
 What I’m only interested in is how to quickly get things done”.
 There you go: